 PTSD affects about 8 million American adults and can occur at any age, including childhood.
 Women are more likely to develop the disorder than men, and there is some evidence that it may run in families.
-PTSD is frequently accompanied by depression, substance use disorder, and anxiety disorders.
+PTSD is frequently accompanied by depression, substance use disorders, and anxiety disorders.
 When other conditions are appropriately diagnosed and treated, the likelihood of successful treatment increases.

 When symptoms develop immediately after exposure and persist for up to a month, the condition may be called acute stress disorder.
 PTSD is diagnosed when the stress symptoms following exposure have persisted for over a month.
 Delayed expression of PTSD can occur if symptoms arise six months or more following the onset of trauma.

 - Frequent nightmares.
-These nightmares could be about the traumatic event itself or even about an entirely different subject.
+These nightmares could be about the traumatic event itself or about an entirely different subject.

-Cognitive Processing Therapy
+- Cognitive Processing Therapy

-Cognitive Behavioral Therapy
+- Cognitive Behavioral Therapy

-EMDR (Eye Movement Desensitization and Reprocessing)
+- EMDR (Eye Movement Desensitization and Reprocessing)

 The most difficult and the most important step to healing are the same: reaching out for help.
 At Evolution Wellness in Wilmington, you can our team to discuss treatment or go ahead and schedule an appointment online so you don’t have to talk to anyone except your counselor.
 Treatment is a journey that takes time and dedication, but with action you can take your power back.
 We want to help.